ManageIQ/ui-components/README.md

 You need to have installed [Node.js >= 6  and npm >= 3](https://docs.npmjs.com/getting-started/installing-node) on your system.
 It is recommended to use a node version manager such as [n](https://www.npmjs.com/package/n).
-If you have node installed then it is just `npm install -g n` and then `n lts` to use the latest LTS version of node (see the doces for switching versions).
+If you have node installed then it is just `yarn global add n` and then `n lts` to use the latest LTS version of node (see the doces for switching versions).

 Install these node packages globally in the system
 ```
-npm install -g yarn typings bower webpack wiredep-cli typescript typescript-formatter
+npm install -g yarn
+yarn global add typings bower webpack wiredep-cli typescript typescript-formatter
 ```

-After [yarn](http://yarn.io) is installed, it is pretty much a replacement for npm, with faster, more dependable  builds but still utilizing the npm pacakges.
+After [yarn](http://yarn.io) is installed, it is pretty much a replacement for npm, with faster, more dependable  builds but still utilizing the npm packages.

 See comparison: [npm vs. yarn commands](https://yarnpkg.com/en/docs/migrating-from-npm)